 - The time it takes to make the meal generally translates into a slower-paced dining experience with family and friends that will also aid digestion and stress reduction.

-Hopefully as a way to inspire you to get cooking I'm including one of my favorite stew recipes.
-I recently highlighted this recipe on Facebook and wanted to make sure all of you got it as well.
-This Moroccan Stew is not only delicious but full of foods and spices to boost your immune system and warm your body making it a perfect cold and flu fighter as well as a great anti-cancer dish.
+To inspire you to get cooking I’m including one of my favorite stew recipes.
+This Moroccan Stew is not only delicious but full of foods and spices to boost your immune system, lower inflammation, and warm your body making it a perfect cold and flu fighter as well as a great anti-cancer dish.

 Prep Time: ~30 minutes / Cooking Time: 90 minutes / Serves: 6-8

-Step 3.
-Add 1 pound of chicken thighs or lamb shoulder, boned and cubed
+- 1 lb chicken thighs (boneless, skinless) or lamb shoulder, boned and cubed

-1 quart chicken stock (or bone broth) + 1 quart water
+- 1 quart chicken stock or bone broth

-Note: Feel free to omit the chicken or lamb for a vegetarian stew that is still high in protein and just as yummy!
+Feel free to omit the chicken or lamb for a vegetarian stew that is still high in protein and just as flavorful and yummy!